Rev. Dr. Martin Luther King, Jr. Countywide Celebration and Awards

 Immigrant Welcome Award Ceremony and Celebration

-The Cities of Champaign and Urbana along with the CU Immigration Forum are proud to co-sponsor the Immigrant Welcome Award Ceremony and Celebration.
+The Cities of Champaign and Urbana, the CU Immigration Forum, and the Urbana Free Library are proud to co-sponsor the Immigrant Welcome Award Ceremony and Celebration.
 This event is held in conjunction with Welcoming Week, a national week of events that brings both immigrants and U.S.-born residents together in a spirit of unity and raises awareness of the benefits of fostering an inclusive society.
 In 2017, the Cities merged the Champaign-Urbana International Humanitarian Awards (CUIHA) with the Immigrant Welcome Award Ceremony, as a new collaborative way to celebrate the accomplishments of local residents and organizations who are positively impacting lives both here and around the world.

-The 2017 Immigrant Welcome Award Ceremony and Celebration will be held Saturday, September 23, 2017, at 2:00 p.m. at the Muslim American Society Center (2011 Brownfield Rd, Urbana).
-This event is free and open to the public.
+The 2017 Immigrant Welcome Award Ceremony and Celebration was held on September 23, 2017, at the Muslim American Society Center in Urbana.
+This free annual event is free and open to the public.
 Participants can expect food and fun for the whole family as our community comes together to celebrate individuals and organizations that contributed to international humanitarian and human rights efforts or created a welcoming atmosphere for immigrants in Champaign County.
-For more information about the event, including past award recipients, visit the C-U Immigration Forum’s website.